rapha/Ospecl/README.md

       ]
     ]

-A [working example](https://github.com/rapha/Ospecl/blob/master/examples/account_spec.ml) can be found in the examples directory, and another on [here](https://gist.github.com/896752#file_spec.ml).
+A [working example](https://github.com/rapha/Ospecl/blob/master/examples/account_spec.ml) can be found in the examples directory, and another one [here](https://gist.github.com/896752#file_spec.ml).

 Ospecl comes with a core set of matchers in `Ospecl.Matchers`, but you can define your own on top of `Ospecl.Matcher` that better describe your domain.